September 7, 2025 (6mo ago) — last updated March 12, 2026 (9d ago)

 Simple practices:

-For more exercises and guided practices, visit our practical resources on the Life Purpose App and related guides.
+For more exercises and guided practices, visit the Life Purpose App and related guides.

 Can you actually learn emotional intelligence?